 Four years later, she received a photo of her daughter with a devastating message.

 "They gave her my picture saying, 'This is your daughter waving goodbye.
-She's gone to the United States and you're never to contact her again,'" Deasy, now 59, told People.
+She's gone to the United States and you're never to contact her again,'" Deasy told People back in 2014.

 "It broke her heart."

 “My mother was told nobody wanted her and it was best she live out her days and repent for her sins,” she said.

 Deasy remembers being put on a plane to New York City, aged 4.

 She landed in New York where she met her new mother and sister, from an Irish Catholic family.

 "I had a lot of emotional baggage as a kid," said Deasy, who said she wasn't used to being shown affection.

 She said that although her adoptive mom was "marvelous" and supportive, "I had low self-esteem.
 I never felt like I belonged."

 In 1987, she set out to find out more information about her history and reached out to Sacred Heart.